axibase/atsd-use-cases/workshop/trends-bot.md

 2. Custom

-Since the [`addPortal`](https://github.com/axibase/atsd/blob/master/rule-engine/functions-portal.md#syntax) function can only be used in built-in chat notifications we need to configure it.
+Since the [`addPortal`](https://github.com/axibase/atsd/blob/master/rule-engine/functions-portal.md#syntax) function can only be used in the built-in chat notifications we need to configure it.

  * On Cancel